theQRL/documentation/docs/API/walletd-rest-proxy.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Interaction with wallet functions is simplified with the use of the walletd-rest-proxy, allowing typical REST API calls to be made to the
-QRL node.
-This proxy eliminates any need to interact with the GRPC functions, allowing typical CURL calls to be utilized making interaction with wallet functions simple.

-Interaction with wallet functions is simplified with the use of the walletd-rest-proxy, allowing typical REST API calls to be made to the
+Interaction with wallet functions is simplified with the use of the walletd-rest-proxy, allowing typical REST API calls to be made to the QRL node.
-QRL node.

 This proxy eliminates any need to interact with the GRPC functions, allowing typical CURL calls to be utilized making interaction with wallet functions simple.

 #### Automatic Slave transactions

 The `wallets-rest-proxy` provides an automatic slave system, where new slaves are generated under a `root_slave` with a 3rd layer of recursion of Merkle trees under a single private key.

 This allows a nearly unlimited amount of outgoing transactions, where new slaves are automatically generated when all previous tier 3 slave OTS keys are used.

 :::info Automatic Slave Transaction Diagram
 ![auto slave tree system diagram](./assets/img/Auto-slave_tree-System.png)